 Astigmatism is the misshaping of the cornea or lens, and is a common cause for poor or blurred vision for many patients.
 Typically, this is corrected through prescription glasses or contact lenses.
 When patients are diagnosed with cataracts as well as astigmatism, they have the opportunity to correct both during cataract surgery by having cataract surgery with Corneal Relaxing Incisions (or CRI).
 CRI is a great option for patients who are going to have Traditional Cataract Surgery and want to be less dependent on prescription glasses after surgery.

 Laser cataract surgery utilizes the most advanced technology available to provide an unprecedented degree of precision and accuracy during cataract surgery.
 It is available for those who have been diagnosed with cataracts and astigmatism, or those who are candidates for advanced refractive lenses.
 The most complex parts of the surgery are performed with the precision of our LenSx laser.
-The laser also performs the astigmatism correcting incisions (CRI) with that same degree of laser accuracy.
-For patients who qualify for the TORIC, Multifocal, Symfony or Symfony TORIC lens, the laser also provides the ability to precisely place the lens in the best position for optimal visual results.
+The laser also performs astigmatism correcting incisions (CRI) with that same degree of laser accuracy.
+For patients receiving an advanced refractive lens, the laser also provides the ability to precisely place the lens in the best position for optimal visual results.

-In addition to the single focus IOL, McFarlands offers a full suite of refractive lenses for patients who prefer to reduce their dependency on glasses in their daily lives.
+In addition to the single focus IOL, McFarland’s offers a full suite of advanced refractive lenses for patients who prefer to reduce their dependence on glasses in their daily lives.

 In most cases, diagnosis and treatment of cataracts is covered under your health insurance.
 McFarland Eye Care is a provider for most health insurance networks in the area.
 Some state-of-the-art technologies now available include an out-of-pocket portion.
 Our Billing Department will work with your insurance to ensure that any questions you have about coverage or payment are answered.